Feed Line Results

 True Velocity Factor

-It is the velocity factor obtained from the RLGC model of the transmission line, where the wavenumber (and wavelength inside the line) is affected by losses.
+This is the “true” velocity factor obtained from the RLGC model of the transmission line, where the wavenumber (and wavelength inside the line) is affected by losses.
 The velocity factor will be modified relative to its nominal value accordingly.
 Therefore, the true velocity factor is a function of frequency and losses in the line.

 Matched Loss